 Working bees feature a nearly all-black head with a body coloring of golden brown and black with patches of a dull orange.
 Yellow bands are easily distinguishable on the abdomen and wings are clear.
 Their entire bodies are covered in tiny hairs with these being most notable on the head an body.

 They are found throughout the United States and are also bred commercially.
 Currently, honey bee populations are disappearing from commercial hives for unknown reasons.
 Entomologists call this anomaly CCD, or Colony Collapse Disorder.
-Honey bees are a super-pollinator for all fruits and vegetables grown for human consumption and a limited number of them can directly effect how much produce is harvested.
+Honey bees are a super-pollinator for most fruits and vegetables grown for human consumption and a limited number of them can directly effect how much produce is harvested.

 Category: Bee, Ant, Wasp and Similar